AidanLam06/QueensSolver/README.md

 ## Issues
 If you encounter a situation where you use this to solve a LinkedIn Queens problem and it returns "INFEASIBLE" I would greatly appreaciate it if you could screenshot the board and send it through the issues tab in this repository

-Every LinkedIn Queens problem has a solution so if you are getting "IFEASIBLE" then there is an underlying issue in my code I need to fix
+Every LinkedIn Queens problem has a solution so if you are getting "INFEASIBLE" then there is an underlying issue in my code I need to fix